katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 </details>
 &nbsp;

-- To get the content of the PDF file as plain text, use the following keywords:
+- To format the content of the PDF file as plain text, use any of the following keywords:

-<details><summary> The <code>getTextFromPage</code> keyword </summary>
+<details><summary> <code>getTextFromPage</code> </summary>

 ### Description

-This keyword gets the content of a specific PDF page as plain text.
+This keyword formats a specific PDF page as plain text.
 ### Parameters

 <table width="854">